-Name of subsidiary Location Dunte ship and rights tion of non- g interest (country) Business 2015 2014 2015 2014 Date of creation EPM Chile S.A.
+Name of substitute Location P ship and rights , , tion of non- g interest Name of subsidiary (country) Business 2015 2014 2015 2014 Date of creation EPM Chile S.A.
 (13) Chile Desarrolla proyectos de energía, alumbrado, gas, telecomunicaciones, saneamiento plantas de potabilización alcantarillado y tratamiento de aguas residuales, así como prestar dichos servicios y participar en todo tipo de licitaciones y subastas públicas o privadas.
 100.00% 100.00% - - 22/02/2013 Inversiones y Asesorías South Water Services SpA Chile Participating in types of public and/or private competitions, bids, auctions, in the purchase of interest in national or foreign companies.
 Making strategic alliances and joint venture associations, and executing business cooperation conventions to participate in bids, obtain concessions and/or authorizations.
 To provide all types of advice and services related directly or indirectly to the activities performed and those in which the company is involved.
-100.00% - - - 16/12/2014 Inversiones y Asesorías Pascua S.A.
+100.00% - - 16/12/2014 Inversiones y Asesorías Pascua S.A.
 (14) Chile Participating in types of public and/or private competitions, bids, auctions, in the purchase of interest in national or foreign companies.
 Making strategic alliances and joint venture associations, and executing business cooperation conventions to participate in bids, obtain concessions and/or authorizations.
-To provide all types of advice and services related directly or indirectly to the activities performed and those in which the company is involved. - - - - 16/12/2014 Inversiones y Asesorías Hanover S.A.
+To provide all types of advice and services related directly or indirectly to the activities performed and those in which the company is involved. - - - 16/12/2014 Inversiones y Asesorías Hanover S.A.
 (15) Chile Participating in types of public and/or private competitions, bids, auctions, in the purchase of interest in national or foreign companies.
 Making strategic alliances and joint venture associations, and executing business cooperation conventions to participate in bids, obtain concessions and/or authorizations.
 To provide all types of advice and services related directly or indirectly to the activities performed and those in which the company is involved. - - - - 16/12/2014 Aguas de Antofagasta S.A. (antes Inversiones y Asesorías Corvina S.A.)
 (16) Chile Construction and exploitation of public utilities of production and distribution of potable water and collection and disposal of wastewaster through the exploitation of the sanitary concessions of Empresa de Servicios Sanitarios de Antofagasta S.A. (currently Econssa Chile S.A.), and the performance of the remaining services related to those activities, all of it in the manner and conditions established in the Decrees with Force of Law numbers 382 and 70, both of 1998, from the Ministry of Public Works, and other relevant regulations.
 For this purpose, dated December 29, 2003, Aguas de Antofagasta S.A. entered into with Empresa de Servicios Sanitarios de Antofagasta S.A. (currently Empresa Concesionaria de Servicios Sanitarios S.A Econssa S.A.) the "Contract of transfer of exploitation right of sanitary concessions", for a term of 30 years as of the date of its execution.
-100% - - - 16/12/2014
+100% - 16/12/2014

-Name of subsidiary Location Rusiness % ownership and voting rights % participation of non- controlling interest (country) 2014 2015 2014 Date of creation Tecnología Intercontinental S.A. de C.V.
-TICSA México ingaged in the study, development, promotion and performance of industrial projects, in the design, manufacturing, assembly and et up of machinery, development of technology, including commercialization, commercial representation and commerce in general.
-80.00% 20.00% 20.00% 28/07/1980 Patrimonio Autónomo Financiación Social Colombia Administer the resources and payments of the social financing program created by EPM and UNE in order to facilitate to its customers the purchase of home appliances, gas applicants and products related to information technology.
-86.68% 13.32% 13.32% 14/04/2008
+Name of subsidiary Location Business ship and rights tion of non- g interest Name of Subsidial y (country) business 2015 2014 2015 Date of creation Tecnología Intercontinental S.A. de C.V.
+TICSA México Engaged in the study, development, promotion and performance of industrial projects, in the design, manufacturing, assembly and set up of machinery, development of technology, including commercialization, commercial representation and commerce in general.
+80.00% 80.00% 20.00% 20.00% 28/07/1980 Patrimonio Autónomo Financiación Social Colombia Administer the resources and payments of the social financing program created by EPM and UNE in order to facilitate to its customers the purchase of home appliances, gas applicants and products related to information technology.
+86 68% 86.68% 13.32% 13.32% 14/04/2008